mattock/openvpn-buildbot/README.md

 metadata encoded in Docker's ARG parameter.
 This allows parameterless image rebuild and container launch scripts.
-You should not change the image metadata unless you have a specific reason for it: reusing the same tag will simplify things especially in Vagrant.
+You should not change the image metadata unless you have a specific reason for it: reusing the same tag will simplify things.

 ## Building the docker images

-Buildbot depends on pre-built images.
+Buildbot will not function properly if worker images have not bene built.
 To (re)build a worker:

     cd buildbot-host
     ./rebuild.sh <worker-dir>

 For example

-    ./rebuild.sh buildbot-worker-ubuntu-2004
+    ./rebuild.sh buildbot-worker-ubuntu-2404

 To build the master: